-The Farm Environmental Risk Assessment FERA has been undertaken on the existing farming system at Glenbrook and has highlighted potential soil, stock and water risks.
+The Farm Environmental Risk Assessment FERA has been undertaken on the existing farming system at all three properties and has highlighted potential soil and water risks.
 These risks are described below.
 The full FERA is attached as Appendix A.

 The FERA focused on the irrigation areas; existing or proposed and any intensively farmed areas in the farming system.